CatarinaCosta02/IES_103696/lab2/README.md

 In older versions of the Servlet Container specifications, the developer neededto write a web.xmlfile with the configuration descriptors, including the mapping of Servlet classes and URL paths.

 This was the last step of the 2.1 exercise, and it was successesfull

+ ## 2.2 Server-side programming with embedded servers

+Run the web container from within your app.
+In this case, you will be using an “embedded server”, since its lifecycle (start, stop) and the deployment of the artifactsis controlled by your application code.

 # REVIEW QUESTIONS